wilfredmulenga/random-caller/README.md

 # Call Me
-App that gives you a random list of people to call from your contact list
+A mobile app that helps you randomly pick three people from your contacts to call

 ## Development
 This project was built with [Expo](https://expo.io/).
 To run in development: